Den of Shadows: 2002 Midnight Predator

 Turquoise Draka lives in a world of vampires and shapeshifters.
-She once had a normal teenage life- a family, friends.
+She once had a normal teenage life - a family, friends.
 Everything was perfect until she was made a slave by a vampire.
-Now that she is an adult she is a vampire hunter who has been assigned to assassinate a cruel vampire by the name of Jeshikah by going under cover as a slave so she may enter the vampire realm, Midnight, undetected.
-But little does she know that her new owner, Jaguar, may hold the key to freeing her from her tormented past.
+Now that she is an adult she is a vampire hunter who has been assigned to assassinate a cruel vampire by the name of Jeshikah by going undercover as a slave so she may enter the vampire realm, Midnight, undetected.
+Little does she know that her new owner, Jaguar, may hold the key to freeing her from her tormented past.

 2008 Persistence of Memory

-Erin Misrahe is a sixteen-year-old girl with an alter-ego named Shevaun.
-Shevaun is a dangerous and deadly alter-ego who appears in times when Erin is severely stressed.
-Little does Erin know that she is actually linked with a vampire and that the two switch bodies when Erin loses control, though neither can recall what happens during the episodes.
+Erin Misrahe is a sixteen-year-old girl with a deadly alter ego named Shevaun.
+Shevaun appears when Erin is severely stressed.
+Erin does not know that she is actually linked with a vampire and that the two switch bodies when Erin loses control, though neither can recall what happens during the episodes.
 Deciding to end this bond, Shevaun sets out to kill Erin.

 2010 Token of Darkness

-After a car accident Cooper Blake now sees a ghost named Samantha, who wants more than ever to have her own body.
-Wanting to help her, Cooper sets out to find a way to help her get a body but little does he know that by doing this he will unlock the secrets of Samantha's past and put himself into grave danger.
+After a car accident, Cooper Blake sees a ghost named Samantha, who wants more than ever to have her own body.
+Wanting to help her, Cooper sets out to find a way to help her get a body, not knowing that he will unlock the secrets of Samantha's past and put himself into grave danger.

 2011 All Just Glass

-Taking place twenty-four hours after the events of Shattered Mirror, Sarah Vida's sister, Adia is sent out by their mother to kill Sarah now that she is a vampire.
-Due to Sarah's transformation, a war has broken out between witch hunters and vampires and can only be put to the end by the death of Sarah.
-Adia, who has always been loyal to the laws of her line and always makes the family proud, sets out to find Sarah but can she kill her own sister regardless of what she has become?
+Taking place twenty-four hours after the events of Shattered Mirror, Sarah Vida's sister Adia is sent out by their mother to kill Sarah now that she is a vampire.
+Due to Sarah's transformation, a war has broken out between witch hunters and vampires and can only be ended by the death of Sarah.
+Adia, who has always been loyal to the laws of her line and made the family proud, sets out to find Sarah.
+Can she kill her own sister regardless of what she has become?

 2012 Poison Tree

 Sarik is a tiger shapeshifter who is mediator at SingleEarth Haven Number Four.
 She accepted the position to help her escape her past.
 When a new mediator, Alysia, comes to join them, Sarik becomes suspicious.
-Little does Sarik know that Alysia also has a past she is trying to run from.
-After an attack on Sarik's vampire lover, Jason, by a suspicious Onyx bounty hunter the group is dragged into the middle of a disaster that leaves both Sarik and Alysia to decide what price must be paid to save the peaceful society that Haven Number Four stands for.
+Sarik does not know that Alysia also has a past she is trying to run from.
+After an attack on Sarik's vampire lover, Jason, by a suspicious Onyx bounty hunter, the group is dragged into the middle of a disaster that leaves both Sarik and Alysia to decide what price must be paid to save the peaceful society that Haven Number Four stands for.